 As you would expect, the bathrooms on the train aren’t great.
 They are very small and crowded, so much so that I had a lot of difficulties getting a photograph that could actually show the room.
 There was not enough room for me to stand back!

 First-class tickets on the KTX cost around 20,000KRW more than the economy tickets.
-While I don’t have any images of first-class myself, this blog article covers it in great detail.
+Unfortunately, I don’t have any images from first-class as I’ve only ever used economy myself.

 There are a few other small benefits such as free water and a few snacks, however, there are generally few benefits to upgrading your ticket to first-class.
 Really, the deciding factor is whether or not you need a bit more space.